 The Complainant is Red Bull GmbH of Fuschl am See, Austria, represented by Drzewiecki, Tomaszek & Wspólnicy Spólka Komandytowa, Poland.

-The disputed domain name <teamredbullsmlsshop.com> (the “Domain Name”) is registered with NameCheap, Inc. (the “Registrar”).
+The disputed domain name <redbullroadtrip.com> is registered with GoDaddy.com, LLC. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on January 10, 2018.
-On January 11, 2018, the Center transmitted by email to the Registrar a request for registrar verification in connection with Domain Name.
-On January 12, 2018, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.
-In response to a notification by the Center on January 15, 2018, that the Complaint was administratively deficient, the Complainant filed an amendment to the Complaint on January 16, 2018.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on August 22, 2012.
+On August 22, 2012, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On August 24, 2012, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-The Center appointed Mathias Lilleengen as the sole panelist in this matter on February 26, 2018.
+The Center appointed Knud Wallberg as the sole panelist in this matter on October 1, 2012.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.